-Audiology/Auditory Development for Students who are Deaf/Hard of Hearing
+Audiology/Auditory Development for Students who are Deaf/Hard of Hearing module format.

-Students who are Deaf/Hard of Hearing 0.5 unit An introduction to audiology, auditory development, auditory training, speech reading, speech perception and production and speech teaching methods.
-Each topic is covered in module format.
+An introduction to audiology, auditory development, auditory training, speech reading, speech perception and production and speech teaching methods.
+Each topic is covered in

+GEPY 6904 Aural/Oral Rehabilitation

-Aural/Oral Rehabilitation 0.5 unit An introduction to aural/oral rehabilitation with a focus on the use of remedial hearing including the use of hearing aids and cochlear implants.
+An introduction to aural/oral rehabilitation with a focus on the use of remedial hearing including the use of hearing aids and cochlear implants.